 Licensed Homes For Special Care

-The Disability Support Program (DSP) Program provides a continuum of residential support options for individuals with disabilities.
+The Disability Support Program (DSP) provides a continuum of residential support options for individuals with disabilities.
 The goal is to create a range of residential programs that can support people at various stages of their development and independence.

-These settings provide support and supervision in homes with four or more beds.
+These settings provide support and supervision in homes with three or more beds.
 The options for placement in any particular Home for Special Care are limited as to the level(s) of care/program they provide as per their licensed mandate under the Homes for Special Care Act.

 Licensed Homes for Special Care include: